harishjose/Getting-and-cleaning-data/README.md

 ## R Script run_analysis.R:
 The R script called run_analysis.R is used to perform the data cleaning and analysis.
 This is availabe at the github repository.

 The run_analysis first looks at the X, Y, Subject and Features data, and extracts the required data and merges them into one dataset called onedataset.
+This required updating the column names with the required descriptive variable names.

 Using the reshape2() library, the run_analysis.R file creates a new dataset called tidydataset that is the independent tidy data set with the average of each variae for each variable.
 The script also generates this as a text file calle tidydataset.txt.
 This file is also available in my repository.